nlhkabu/nlhkabu.github.io/_posts/2015-03-16-bdd-part-one.md

 To do this, we need to step back and ask ourselves *why* are we building software in the first place and *how* we can assess the success of our application.

-In a great talk titled [building the minimum badass user](http://businessofsoftware.org/2013/02/kathy-sierra-building-the-minimum-badass-user-business-of-software-a-masterclass-in-thinking-about-software-product-development/), Kathy Sierra argues that a successful application is one that people *want to use* and *tell their friends about*.
+In a great talk titled <a href="http://businessofsoftware.org/2013/02/kathy-sierra-building-the-minimum-badass-user-business-of-software-a-masterclass-in-thinking-about-software-product-development/" data-proofer-ignore>building the minimum badass user</a>, Kathy Sierra argues that a successful application is one that people *want to use* and *tell their friends about*.
 The key to delivering this?
 Making our **user** awesome:

 > "People aren't using the app because they like the app or they like you.
 They're doing it because they like themselves."